chalkedgoose/fluffy-palm-tree/README.md

+##### How are you making the URLs shorter
+I am generating a URL safe string to map shorter links to their true origins in a table setup which enables me to search through it in short set of time.
 ##### Why Express (Server Framework)
 Express is the server framework I am most comfortable working with on a daily basis, it is stable and contains a lot of nice modules